-How Much Should You Spend On A First Date?
-The Average Amount Brits Spend Is Kind Of Shocking
+The Average Amount That Brits Spend On Dates Is Actually Kind Of Shocking

 It's Shakespeare who said “the course of true love never did run smooth” and it makes you question whether he saw dating apps coming.
 Sometimes trying to find the one can feel like a full time job in itself.
 Between scoping out the time in your busy schedule to preparing yourself before the first meeting, it's a lot.
 And that's before we even talk about money.
 But how much should you spend on a first date?
 New research has found that UK singles spend over £100 per date.
 Wow.

 Dating app Plenty of Fish surveyed 2000 singles in the UK to establish how much they spent on a date.
 Prepare yourself, these figures will have you shook.
 Brits spend an average of £106.06 per date, meaning UK singles can expect to part ways with £1,349 on romance in a year.
 Over the course of a lifetime, the app predicts this will cost the average dater £40,470.
 That’s a big investment into your love life and, I’ve got to say, it makes me feel slightly unwell.